chamberlainlondon/chamberlainlondon.github.io/_posts/2024-03-01-student-website.md

 <details>
   <summary><b>Static Sites That Inspire Me</b><br>
-  <i>Take a look at the code nested in these sites if you like a particular feature!</i>
+  <i>Check out the code behind these sites if you like a particular feature!</i>
 </summary>
   <br>
   <p>